-- You may be contacted by DRC if your order has not been received by the Bookstore by its priority date.
+- DRC may reach out if your order has not been received by the Bookstore when we begin working on semester-related materials

 - Prepare your course syllabus early.
-Be sure to include dates and pages for required readings.
+Be sure to include dates and pages for required readings so DRC can provide course materials in time for class

-- Your student or Disability Resources may contact you for a copy of your book, syllabus or D2L materials in order to scan them and create electronic files that can be read with technology.
+- Your student or DRC may contact you for a copy of your book, syllabus or online materials in order to scan them and create accessible electronic files

-Contact DRC at 626-9409 or email@example.com if you would like additional information about the accessibility of course materials.
+Contact Annissa Corsi at 626-8988 or firstname.lastname@example.org if you would like additional information about the our document conversion process.